 Preparing ahead of time and understanding the warranty terms helps protect your relationship with your supplier.
 Having and maintaining a good relationship with your supplier means they will work with you, be on your side, and quickly attempt to correct the damage in a fair and equitable manner.
 That means you get back up and running quickly.

-In addition to all the above, sometimes adjustments are needed, including being prepared emotionally and mentally.
+In addition to all of the above, sometimes adjustments are needed, including being prepared emotionally and mentally.
 As in all customer-service industries, diplomacy is a must, and a delicate approach is often required.
 Your customers have the power to make your business grow.
 Make sure you always provide a memorable experience.
 Keep in mind that a happy customer is a repeat customer, and a happy customer will chat with their coworkers, club members, relatives, and friends.